gusluchetti/gusluchetti/README.md

-hi! i'm most likely working on a script to automate something that doesn't really need to be automated.

-my latest interests are rust, linux, my own website!
+hi! i'm most likely working on a script to automate something that doesn't really need to be automated. my latest interests include developing my own website, linux, and building a home server!